+44 7393 450837

 You will therefore need to distribute your investments within each asset category in addition to dividing them among stocks, bonds, cash equivalents, and possibly other asset categories.
 The secret is to pinpoint investments in each asset category’s subsets that might behave differently depending on the state of the market.

 Finding and investing in a wide range of businesses and industry sectors is one method of diversifying your investments within an asset category.
 If you only invest in four or five individual stocks, for instance, the stock portion of your investment portfolio won’t be well-diversified.
-A minimum of a dozen carefully chosen individual stocks are required for true diversification.

-Because diversification can be so difficult to achieve, some investors may find it simpler to diversify within each asset class by owning mutual funds rather than by making individual investments from each asset class.
+Because diversification can be difficult to achieve, some investors may find it simpler to diversify within each asset class by owning mutual funds rather than by making individual investments from each asset class.

 A mutual fund is a business that collects money from numerous investors and invests it in securities such as stocks, bonds, and other financial products.
 Investors can easily own a small percentage of a variety of investments through mutual funds.